Antwerp: 20th century

 Antwerp was the first city to host the World Gymnastics Championships, in 1903.
 During World War I, the city became the fallback point of the Belgian Army after the defeat at Liège.
 The Siege of Antwerp lasted for 11 days, but the city was taken after heavy fighting by the German Army, and the Belgians were forced to retreat westwards.
 Antwerp remained under German occupation until the Armistice.

-Antwerp hosted the 1920 Summer Olympics.
+A few years later, Antwerp hosted the 1920 Summer Olympics.

 During World War II, the city was an important strategic target because of its port.
-It was occupied by Germany on May 18, 1940 and liberated by the British 11th Armoured Division on September 4, 1944.
+It was occupied by Germany on 18 May 1940 and liberated by the British 11th Armoured Division on 4 September 1944.
 After this, the Germans attempted to destroy the Port of Antwerp, which was used by the Allies to bring new material ashore.
 Thousands of Rheinbote, V-1 and V-2 missiles were fired (more V-2s than used on all other targets during the entire war combined), causing severe damage to the city but failed to destroy the port due to poor accuracy.
 After the war, Antwerp, which had already had a sizeable Jewish population before the war, once again became a major European centre of Haredi (and particularly Hasidic) Orthodox Judaism.

 A Ten-Year Plan for the port of Antwerp (1956–1965) expanded and modernized the port's infrastructure with national funding to build a set of canal docks.
 The broader aim was to facilitate the growth of the north-eastern Antwerp metropolitan region, which attracted new industry based on a flexible and strategic implementation of the project as a co-production between various authorities and private parties.
 The plan succeeded in extending the linear layout along the Scheldt river by connecting new satellite communities to the main strip.

 Starting in the 1990s, Antwerp rebranded itself as a world-class fashion centre.
 Emphasizing the avant-garde, it tried to compete with London, Milan, New York and Paris.
 It emerged from organized tourism and mega-cultural events.

 Districts

 The municipality comprises the city of Antwerp proper and several towns.
-It is divided into nine entities (districts):
+It is divided into ten entities (districts):